BReduardokramer/isohunt-grab/README.md

 Follow the instructions for setting up dependencies on your distribution below, but instead of running run-pipeline directly, use multi.sh in the repository.

 Put a list of IPs in a file named `ips`.
-Don't forget to change `YOURNICKHERE` in multi.sh to your nickname!
+Don't forget to provide the nickname you want to use as the first argument!

 Distribution-specific setup
 -------------------------